kontainapp/km/docs/build.md

 ## Coding Style

 We use the Visual Studio Code (VS Code) IDE.
-Many of our formatting rules happen automaticaly when using VS Code.
+Many of our formatting rules happen automatically when using VS Code.

 TODO: Insert our style thoughts here.